-In Nursery we do this through book topics, such as stick man, where we plan a range of activities linked to the book or follow the children's interests in the topic.
+In Nursery we do this through book topics, such as Dear Zoo or Handa's Surprise, where we plan a range of activities linked to the book or follow the children's interests in the topic.

 THE SPECIFIC AREAS...

 Literacy